Lunariz/Halite2/Trainer/readme.md

 ## NEATStrategyChooser

 With a system for choosing winning StrategyChoosers in place, there is only one thing left to do: create and mutate interesting StrategyChoosers.
 For this I chose to use NEAT, or NeuroEvolution of Augmenting Topologies.
-You can read the paper about NEAT [here].
+You can read the paper about NEAT [here](https://pdfs.semanticscholar.org/10fb/6715f0cdbf1f0c3c5574d022b132e1e99cca.pdf).

 Each NEATStrategyChooser is a neural network, using an arbitrary amount of inputs to generate an arbitrary amount of outputs.
-The whole framework that makes this possible is [SharpNEAT].
+The whole framework that makes this possible is [SharpNEAT](http://sharpneat.sourceforge.net/).
 It is quite extensive, so I won't go into details about how it works.

-You can find out which features I decided to use in [NEATInput]
+You can find out which features I decided to use in [NEATInput](https://github.com/Lunariz/Halite2/blob/master/Trainer/StrategyChoosers/NEATInput.cs)

 NEAT also supplies its own way of mutating and combining neural networks.
-As a result, I [integrated the tournament style of describing fitness] into the NEAT framework, rather than the other way around.
+As a result, I [integrated the tournament style of describing fitness](https://github.com/Lunariz/Halite2/blob/master/Trainer/NEATTrainer.cs#L211) into the NEAT framework, rather than the other way around.

-The result is the [NEATTrainer], which additionally shows you the current best neural network while training!
+The result is the [NEATTrainer](https://github.com/Lunariz/Halite2/blob/master/Trainer/NEATTrainer.cs), which additionally shows you the current best neural network while training!

 ## Pros & Cons